autolab-project/autolab/docs/shell/autolab-devices.rst

 autolab-devices
 ===============

-This way of interacting wan be seen as a shortcut
-This page present another way to interact the high-level interface from a **Windows** or **Linux** terminal.

 To read, write or save the value of a **Variable**, or to execute an **Action**, use the command ``autolab-devices`` in your terminal with the following general format:

 .. code-block:: none